Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned.

 We’ve all been in a situation once or another, where we said the wrong thing to the wrong person, at the wrong time — which led to that person becoming enraged.
 Do you remember what you did the last time that you were in this awkward and sticky situation, where the other person is heated, and you’re not quite there yet?

 If you are like most people, then you more than likely attempted to remedy it at first, but the minute that angry person got in your face — you completely lost it.

 To influence anger and eventually learn to control it, you first must understand the physiological and psychological processes that occur in your body when you get angry.

 For starters, the minute your fuse is set off, you go into the Fight or Flight response, which is an ancient mechanism built into us for survival.
 When we were cavemen and a giant tiger was coming at us, we required a system that could get us out of that situation immediately.

 And so our bodies evolved to include this special response that is meant to minimize thinking and maximize our ability to run and fight for our lives.

-Dr. John R. Schafer worked for a police department as an officer of the peace for 25 years, during which he developed this incredible and ingenious way of dealing with angry people.
-As you might guess, working as a police officer, you come into a lot of angry people who are more than likely to try to harm you if they can.
+Dr. John R. Schafer worked as an FBI Special Agent for 25 years, during which he developed this incredible and ingenious way of dealing with angry people.
+As you might guess, working as an FBI agent, you come into a lot of angry people who are more than likely to try to harm you if they can.